diantonioandrea/pacs-second/README.md

 - [Notes to the Reader](#notes-to-the-reader)
     - [On the `tester` Function](#on-the-tester-function)

+:warning: Make sure to take a look at [Notes to the Reader](#notes-to-the-reader) as they provide insight into some design choices about the code.

 ## Introduction

 This repository presents a header-only template implementation of sparse matrices.